SalomePlatform/shaper/src/SketchPlugin/doc/translationFeature.rst

 Created Linear copy appears in the view.

-| The original and a linear copy objects are marked with the special sign.
+| The original and a linear copy objects are marked with a special sign.
 | Copy objects are drawn with a thinner line.

 .. image:: images/Linear_res.png